daniilk94/simpleGraphQLserver/README.md

 3. Copy the access token from the response.

-4. Create a new `Authorization` header and set it to
+4. Create a new `Authorization` header and set it to:
 ```
 Bearer <token>
 ```